cjcarrick/Polybar-Scroll-Switch/README.md

 ### Switch Bars
 This lets you switch through different bars you have.
 Useful if there's a lot of stuff you want to show but it won't all fit on one bar.
 It's actually a special `launch.sh` file that does all the work here, with the names of all your bars in an array at the top of the script.

+IMPORTANT: If you're going to use this, go to line 36 of `launch.sh` and put in your home directory.

 Module:
 ```
 [module/switchBar]